José Fernández (right-handed pitcher): Early life

-Fernández grew up in Santa Clara, Cuba, where he lived on the same street as his friend and future Major League Baseball (MLB) shortstop Aledmys Díaz.
+José Delfín Fernández Gómez was born on July 31, 1992, in Santa Clara, Cuba.
+Growing up there, he lived on the same street as his friend and future Major League Baseball (MLB) shortstop Aledmys Díaz.
 They played for the same youth baseball team, and Díaz's father and uncle encouraged Fernández's mother to bring him to the ballpark.
 Fernández commented that he pursued a professional baseball career because Díaz's uncle had been an influence early in his life.

 Ramón Jiménez, Fernández's stepfather, defected from Cuba in 2005, settling in Tampa, Florida.
 On three occasions, José unsuccessfully attempted to defect; each failed defection attempt was followed by a prison term.
 On his fourth attempt in 2007, José successfully defected at age 15 with his mother and sister.
-José's mother fell overboard when the boat hit turbulent waters, and he dove into the water to save her life.
+José's mother fell overboard when the boat hit turbulent waters, and he dived into the water to save her life.
 They reached Mexico and then moved to Tampa in 2008.

 Ramon knew Orlando Chinea, a coach who lived in the Tampa area.
 Chinea had trained some of Cuba's top pitchers before he defected to Tampa.
 Ramon had José train with Chinea.
 He attended Braulio Alonso High School in Tampa, Florida.
 Playing on the high school baseball team, José was part of the Florida Class 6A state champions in his sophomore and senior seasons.
 Before his senior year in 2011, the Florida High School Athletic Association ruled that Fernández was ineligible, as he entered the ninth grade while in Cuba in 2006 and had therefore exhausted his eligibility.
 MLB's Cincinnati Reds were prepared to sign Fernández as an international free agent to a $1.3 million signing bonus.
 Fernández won an appeal and was declared eligible for his senior year, ending Cincinnati's pursuit.
 As a senior, Fernández pitched to a 13–1 win–loss record with a 2.35 earned run average (ERA) and 134 strikeouts.
 He also threw two no-hitters.
 He was committed to play baseball at the University of South Florida.